 All books are organised in KS1 in order to ensure progression and challenge for all children.
-This falls in line with the Bug Club programme linked to the teaching and learning of Phonics and Reading.
-Bug Club is a web-based ability appropriate reading scheme which they can access at home and school.
+This falls in line with the Progression in the Little Wandle programme linked to the teaching and learning of Phonics and Reading.
+Little Wandle is a Card based phonics programme with reading books matched to the appropriate phonics phase for each pupilwhich they can access at home and school.

 At KS2, pupils access the Accelerated Reader Programme to ensure individual progression for reading.
 In addition to this, teachers plan time for children to be tested using the Accelerated Reader program.
 The programme has diagnostic tools built in so that we can identify strengths and weaknesses in the children's reading and target appropriate support and challenge.

 Guided Reading sessions are planned by all teachers to teach a range of skills and techniques which enable children to comprehend the meaning of what they read and develop their understanding of the vocabulary used by authors.